hellmarbecker/imply-news/README.md

 Driver script, handles mode selection.

+`admin.crontab`

+Crontab for the default user (`admin` on Debian.)
+This will cause a drop in conversion rates 1x per week for a few hours.
+Install using `crontab -e`.

 `cube-imply-news.json`

 This is not strictly part of the project.
 It shows an example of a Pivot cube configuration with suggested dimensions and measures for the Imply News data set.